 - Lean ground turkey or chicken and skinless turkey or chicken breasts

-- Lean meat such as bison (buffalo) and lean cuts of pork and beef (such as round, top sirloin, and tenderloin)
+- Lean meat, such as bison (buffalo) and lean cuts of pork and beef (such as round, top sirloin, and tenderloin).
+Look for meats that are 97% lean ground meats.

 - Egg whites and low-fat or nonfat dairy products

-- Legumes, such as pinto beans, black beans, kidney beans, lentils, and garbanzo beans
+- Legumes, such as pinto beans, black beans, kidney beans, lentils, and garbanzo beans.
+Canned beans are convenient but if you have the time to prepare them from scratch dried beans are much cheaper.
+Low for low-sodium canned goods.

 - One medium-sized apple has only 72 calories.